April 2026

 Distract yourself.

 Decluttering can feel tedious.
-Make the time go by quicker by listening to your favorite tunes or an engrossing podcast.
+Make the time pass more quickly by listening to your favorite tunes or an engaging podcast.

 Serious clutter, known as hoarding, is a mental health issue.
 Reach out for help if: